NSF International Research Experiences for Students - 2017 - 2020

 "Integrating ecological sciences and environmental philosophy for biocultural conservation in the temperate and sub-antarctic Ecoregions of southern South America"

-Lead Investigators: Jaime Jimenez, James Kennedy, and Ricardo Rozzi
+Investigators: Jaime E. Jiménez, James Kennedy, Ricardo Rozzi

 Cross-cutting interdisciplinary research and integration of ecology and biocultural conservation in the world's southernmost forest